qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Other examples of survivorship bias:

 - Most gamblers are initially lucky, because the unlucky ones tend to quit gambling early.
-- One person can do many different predictions.
-After the event happened, they pick the right one and delete the wrong ones, giving the illusion of prediction accuracy.
+- Assume that many fund managers randomly pick stocks.
+After one year, some of the lucky ones have good performance, while others are overlooked.
+In the short term, you cannot know whether success come from just luck.
 - "Taleb's rat health club": Feeding poison to rats increases average health, because the unhealthy ones are more likely to die from poison.
 - Social media has more negative news than positive news.
 Bad news travels fast.
 - The succeded research results are published and the failed attempts are hidden (P-hacking).
-- Only special and interesting cases appear on news.
-The more representative common but not newsworthy cases are hidden.
+- Only special and interesting events appear on news.
+The more representative common but not newsworthy events are overlooked.

 A more generalized version of survivor bias is **selection bias**: When the sampling is not uniform enough and contains selection mechanism (not necessary 100% accurate selection), there will be bias in the result.